NGFW Clusters

 connect to endpoints on multiple chassis are configured as part of an MC-LAG.
 The

-multiple chassis are seen as a single firewall, providing node redundancy for Layer
+multiple chassis appear to be a single firewall, providing node redundancy for Layer

 3 and virtual wire interfaces only.
 (Layer 2 does not support MC-LAGs.)